Moon Kyungwon and Jeon Joonho: News from Nowhere

 Exhibition view: Moon Kyungwon and Jeon Joonho: News From Nowhere, Tate Liverpool (23 November 2018–17 March 2019).
 Courtesy © Tate.
 Photo: Oliver Cowling.

 On these and other occasions, they often found themselves chatting about their work—within the context of those exhibitions—and a healthy critical dialogue developed.
 Out of that sprang deeper conversations on the value of the contemporary art world they each inhabited and operated in, and the implications of—as they saw it—the oft-disposable nature of the artwork and, in turn, the very role of art and artists.

-'At that time, we were already fed up, feeling irritated about wasteful exhibitions and art production', they said in an April 2015 conversation.
+'At that time, we were already fed up, feeling irritated about wasteful exhibitions and art production', they said in an April 2015 conversation around the duo's Venice Biennale commission for the Korean Pavilion.
 'We desperately wanted to find the reason why artists should exist and discover some hopeful potential from among the meaningless art.'
 Out of this desire, News From Nowhere was born, the umbrella name for a collaborative project that comprises films, installations, workshops, lectures, and a website.

 Each character, separated by time and societal collapse, occupies the same geographical space, and handles the same materials; through the man's endeavours and commitment to art, each of them experiences a sensation something akin to an epiphany.
 The film seems to suggest that the future, contingent on what we do in the present, remains unwritten, and that our lives, and the lives of those around us, can be imbued with great meaning through art.

 El Fin del Mundo is presented at Tate Liverpool as part of the artists' first museum exhibition in the UK (23 November 2018–17 March 2019).
 It is shown alongside two new commissions (both 2018): Anomaly Strolls, a two-part film whose screens are supported by scrap metal sculptures, and My Future Will Reflect a New World, which includes a manhole cover presented inside the gallery, and another installed at the Tate Liverpool's entrance.

 Liverpool's maritime history was central to Moon and Jeon's thinking when making these new works.
 A port city whose fortune was made in international trade, its first incoming cargo from the Americas was recorded in the mid-17th century.
 The industrial revolution brought exponential growth to Liverpool, but by the mid-20th century, its fortunes were in sharp decline.

 I'm giving you this brief history as these twin experiences are reflected in the installation and content of each of the two Anomaly Strolls films.
 If 2012's El Fin del Mundo uses the brief and intermittent collapsing of linear time and space to make its point (to great effect), the two separate parts of Anomaly Strolls, are much more abstract in tone.

 There is a wonderful moment when the camera zooms, steady-cam-style, toward a photograph.
 A seascape: suddenly the waves begin to roil before our eyes.
 At the film's close, a lone motorcyclist, the first sign of humanity made flesh, seems to make their way out of town.
 Is this a last damning act of desertion?
 It's the very definition of a ghost town, one that makes for a sad but deeply beautiful evocation of what Moon referred to (at an artist talk at Tate Liverpool) as a 'certain absence'.

 The trolley winds its way through ghostly, deserted streets; a lone ship comes into view as the action moves through docklands that were once bustling, though not today.
 This is intercut with footage of a mechanised loom; 'a metaphor', say the artists, 'for the weaving of time and space'—further evidence that our unseen actor could be an apparition or messenger from a coming apocalypse.

 The engine driving that renaissance is culture: 2018 marked the 30th anniversary of the opening of Tate Liverpool, an incredible shot in the arm for the then dilapidated dockland area.
 And it is no coincidence that subsequent years saw the city become home to 'the largest festival of contemporary visual art in the UK', with the Liverpool Biennial's arrival in 1998.
 Ten years later, when Liverpool was designated the European Capital of Culture for 2008, the city's burgeoning regeneration was given yet another fillip.